qingyu-qc/bioner_gerbera/README.md

 ## Install GERBERA Environment
 To set up the GERBERA environment, please follow these steps.
 Ensure you have the correct version of [conda](https://pytorch.org/) version.

+For PyTorch installation via Conda, you may encounter errors.
+In such cases, try using [pip](https://pytorch.org/) instead, as the Conda installation may have issues.
+For more details, see this [page](https://github.com/pytorch/pytorch/issues/123097).
 ```
 # Install torch
 conda create -n GERBERA python=3.7